-1. How many hours will I have to work and how much will I get paid teaching English in China?
+1. How many hours will I have to teach?
+How much will I get paid teaching in China?

-This will vary greatly depending on your contract and location but generally a good contract will pay you around 9000 RMB / month and will require that you work around 20 hours / week.
-Do the math on this equation and you should expect other contracts to pay you a similar hourly wage (around 110 RMB / hour).
-For more on hours, wage and more, see our Getting Started section.
+This will vary greatly depending on your contract and location but generally a good contract will pay you over 10,000 RMB ($1,455) / month and will require that you work around 20 hours / week.
+However, right now there are teaching jobs in China at the school we personally worked for, and they are paying between 16,000 – 20,000 / month.
+That’s $2,325 – $2,910!
+Click here to learn more and to apply.

 2. How many students are in a classroom?

 Public schools have as many as 50 students, while many private schools limit class numbers to around 12.
 You should ask the school how many students are in a class before you sign the contract.
 Teaching English can be exhausting and if you are not used to controlling 50 students, you should probably search for a school with limited class sizes.

 3. Is there anyone else in the class with me?
-Do I get help while teaching?
+Do I get help while teaching in China?

-4. How do I teach English in China if I don’t speak Chinese?
+4. How do I teach if I don’t speak Mandarin?
 Is there a translator?

 For this, proper planning and use of realia can be crucial.
-If worst comes to worst, the students often have a separate Chinese class, where they are able to catch up on any language they did not understand in your class.
+If worse comes to worst, the students often have a separate Chinese class, where they are able to catch up on any language they did not understand in your class.
 There are two words you will find yourself calling out to your students frequently: “NO CHINESE!”

 5. What is a lesson plan and how do I write one?